 The image may also include a temperature to clarify the safest top temperature you can wash the item in.
 Sometimes wording will accompany the symbol, which helps eliminate some of this symbol-deciphering guesswork!

 How manufacturers make items dishwasher safe

-Glass can be put through a process called ‘tempering’, which uses a thermal or chemical process to make it much tougher and stronger.
-Kitchenware usually undergoes a milder form of this known as ‘heat-strengthening’ which makes it twice as resilient as annealed glass, although some cookware may have been fully-tempered, making it four to five times stronger than annealed glass, and able to withstand microwaving.
+Glass can be put through either a process called ‘tempering’, which is a thermal or chemical process that makes glass tougher and stronger, or a milder form of tempering known as ‘heat-strengthening’.
+Kitchenware is usually heat-strengthened, and this makes it twice as resilient as annealed glass.
+You may find that some cookware is fully-tempered, making it four to five times stronger than annealed glass, and able to withstand microwaving.

 Ceramics are made dishwasher safe through a similar process as glass: slow cooling that allows the material to settle with as few imperfections as possible.
 In short, a glaze is applied to ceramics to protect the surface.
 The type of glaze used can dramatically affect the strength and durability of a ceramic item.
 Always check for the dishwasher safe symbol before putting your ceramic items in a dishwasher.